patdiola/mst3k/README.md

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Make sure to install Compass (SASS)

+Run 'npm install'
+Run 'bower install'

+For development mode, run 'grunt serve'.
+To build for production, run 'grunt build'.
+The assets will build to the 'dist' directory.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running 'grunt test' will run the unit tests with karma.